 Many boards have adopted schedules that increase the total appropriation by a set percentage for a period (or the entire length of the schedule).
 The Board's current schedule reflects this methodology.
-However, the level of annual increase exceeds 6.0% so there is some risk in whether such a level of increase is sustainable.
+However, the level of annual increase is less than 6.0% so there is little risk in whether such a level of increase is sustainable.